Unfrozen

 The Cailleach

-The Cailleach, the Celtic crone goddess of storms and winter, wears a hood in many visual interpretations.
+The Cailleach, the Celtic crone goddess of storms and winter, wears a hood in visual interpretations.
 I imagine her surrounded, beneath her cloak, by cool and crisp vapor, more like that from an autumn evening than anything frightening.
-When I was isolating during the pandemic, I was trying to make drawings like I used… Continue reading The Cailleach
+When I was isolating during the pandemic, I was trying to make drawings like I used to.… Continue reading The Cailleach

 “I’m Here”: A Fictional Halloween Story

 Essence was going to be an angel for Halloween.
 She had several costumes this year, some for parties that happened on other days preceding.
-Her mother had hesitated to buy more than one, worrying it might be excessive and that people would judge her as a mother.
-But she bought more, for her little girl,… Continue reading “I’m Here”: A Fictional Halloween Story
+Her mother had hesitated to buy more than one costume, worrying this might be excessive.
+But she bought more, for her little girl, who was deeply loved.
+One costume was a… Continue reading “I’m Here”: A Fictional Halloween Story

 Two Weeks Past Imbolc